oszust002/bitalinounity3d_c-sdk/README.md

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+* Developers

+VERHULST Adrien
+DOUX Paulin

+For LARIS (ISTIA, University of Angers) and Tokyo University of Science
 Contact: VERHULST Adrien or DOUX Paulin.